just-offsec/just-offsec.github.io/writeups/thm_napping.md

    </body>
 </html>
 ```
-NOTE: You write your IP from the attacker mashine and store both (login.php and test.html) files at the same directory.<br>
+NOTE: Replace IP with your attacker machine IP and store both (login.php and test.html) files at the same directory.<br>

-From the files directory we run a python server on port 80 and 8000.<br>
+From the files directory we run Python servers on port 80 and 8000.<br>
 <center>
 <img src="./images/napping/python3_napping.png">
 </center>
 <br>

-Starting WIRESHARK for our phishing process:<br>
+We start Wireshark to capture the phishing process:<br>
 <center>
 <img src="./images/napping/wireshark_start_napping.png">
 </center>
-NOTE: start capturing traffic before u send a link to the target, and by your openvpn interface (I have tun0).
+NOTE: start capture traffic before sending a link to the target, and by your openvpn interface (I have tun0).
 <br>

-Sending our phishing link and straight ahead switching to WIRESHARK:<br>
+We send the phishing link and monitor WIRESHARK:<br>
 ```bash
 http://your.ip:80/test.html
 ```